alisio/windows-base/readme.md

 ## Setup

+The setup instructions here are meant for serverless scenarios but also can be used in client-server installations.

 ### Setup requirements

 * puppet-agent 5 - Download and Install Puppet agent 5 from puppetlabs repository at https://downloads.puppetlabs.com/windows/puppet5/)